balp/arduino-mock/README.md

 The original License for the library is under a ICS, or OpenBSD licence.
 With some helper files form the Arduino source code with a LGPL v2.1 licence.
-At the moment this is the WString and itoa code.
+At the moment this is the WString, WMath and itoa code.